IepIweidieng/TJAPlayer3/tja.md

 Recommendation for charters: The `SCOREMODE:`, [`SCOREINIT:`](#scoreinit), & `SCOREDIFF:` headers should not be manually specified for custom charts, unless the precise control of total score is significant, *e.g.*, [any `#BRANCHSTART` commands](#branchstart--branchend) with `s` (score) condition appear for the player-side, complex forced branch route, special number of maximum possible score for charts without rolls.

 In the official game, `diff` is not required to be a multiple of 10.
 Instead, the basic score is rounded to the nearest 10 toward 0.

+*Unspecified*: Whether the specified `diff` is ignored when the simulator chooses a set of scoring rules different from the scoring rules specified by the `SCOREMODE:` header.

 * `SCOREDIFF:<non-negative-int-score-diff>`
 * `SCOREDIFF:<non-negative-int-score-diff>d` \